MGAceret/GT-IT4C/README.md

 ## Part 2 of the Laboratory
 - I had already created a table 'comments' in response to the 2nd challenge of the first laboratory.
 Will alter the table to include the missing column and constraint
+- Changed all of the functions in comment service to be an async function
+- Added validation result handler for the validation middleware
+- Refactored all functionalities in comment controller to be wrapped in asyncHandler
+- Modified both the post routes and index file to allow creation and validation of comments.
+-